Updated November, 2019

-Forms for preparing each of these statements are found in this bulletin.
+Forms for preparing each of these statements are found in this publication.
 Several supplemental schedules also are provided, on whichassets and liabilities can be listed and subtotals of their values carried forward to the statements.
-Most of the information can be taken from the same sources used to prepare your income tax return, plus a listing of assets owned and liabilities owed.
+Most of the information can be taken from the same sources used to prepare a farm income tax return, plus a listing of assets owned and liabilities owed.

 More detailed information can be found in the following ISU Extension and Outreach publications:

 - Your Net Worth Statement (FM 1791/AgDM C3-20)

 - Your Farm Income Statement (FM 1816/AgDM C3-25)